liquidcatgamestudio/galaxy-games-fest/content/speakers/luke_ledwich.md

 ### 10:30AM | Keynote | Room A

 Luke will start the event off with a keynote on the event and his experience.
 He will explore and define the theme of Galaxy Games Festival: Exploring New Horizon.
+A keynote is a speech that sets the tone of the event so come in early to get your seats.
+Don't miss out on what Luke will say.

 ### 2:30PM | Opportunity Knocks | Room A